fatih-ozdal/Raytracer/blog/hw4/episode4.md

 As you can see from the comparisons above, many of my renders have subtle (and not-so-subtle) differences from the expected outputs.
 The logic is there - I've implemented UV mapping, Perlin noise, bilinear interpolation, and the various decal modes - but something isn't clicking into place correctly.

 The frustrating part?
 The code *looks* right to me.
-I've gone through the formulas multiple times, compared them with the lecture slides, and yet the results don't match.
+I've gone through the formulas multiple times, compared them with the lecture slides, and yet the results don't match - or worse, the textures simply don't render at all.
 This is the classic debugging nightmare: when your logic seems correct but the output says otherwise.

 **What I learned this stage:** Start early.
 Debugging visual artifacts in a ray tracer is time-consuming because you often can't find step through with a debugger - you need to render, compare, tweak and repeat.